 International qualifications recognition (IQR) is complex: to tackle IQR challenges effectively, all key stakeholders in a profession need to be at the table.
 Significant differences across occupations require that multi-stakeholder tables be profession-specific.
 Collaborating to make systemic change takes time, but once mutual trust and respect is established, a collective vision develops and synergy is created, leading to critical thinking & innovation.

-The Multi-stakeholder Work Group project takes a collaborative approach to developing realistic and sustainable solutions.
-The project was initiated by ISANS staff when they realized that for clients in regulated occupations, providing employment services was not enough to ensure workforce integration.
-Fair and transparent pathways to licensure had to be in place, new pathways & competency assessment methods were needed, and unnecessary barriers had to be identified & removed.
-Finally, programs & supports were needed to provide orientation, address skill or knowledge gaps, and promote effective workforce integration.
+The Multi-stakeholder Work Groups project is a collaborative approach to developing practical and sustainable solutions.
+The project was initiated by a member of ISANS staff because they recognized that providing employment services is not enough to ensure workforce integration for clients in regulated occupations.
+Fair and transparent pathways to licensure, and new pathways and competency assessment methods were needed.
+Unnecessary barriers had to be removed, and programs and supports were needed to provide orientation, address skill or knowledge gaps, and promote effective workforce integration.

 Key stakeholders vary amongst professions but generally include:

 Members report back to their organizations, and every member is there because they share some responsibility for addressing IQR and experience benefit from membership.
 The functions of each work group are to: